Thomascountz/thomascountz/_posts/2023-07-30-low-poly-image-generation.md

 ```

 > 📐 **Why a Struct?**\
 > A `Struct` is a simple way to define a class with attributes.
 It's a good choice here because we do not need to define any behavior on `Point`-s; it is a data-only object.
-Based on my benchmarks[^struct_benchmarks], a hash would be more performant, through it's less flexible and less explicit.
+Based on my benchmarks[^struct_benchmarks], a hash would be more performant, though it's less flexible and less explicit.
 A class or Ruby 3.2 [`Data`](https://docs.ruby-lang.org/en/3.2/Data.html) object offer no additional benefits.

 <!-- TODO: Add benchmarks -->
 [^struct_benchmarks]: [Hash v.
 Struct v.
 Data v.
 Class Benchmark](https://gist.github.com/Thomascountz/f9c8912c3b6aae0345f4b4d2901ec16c)